The European market potential for fonio

 A versatile grain with mainstream market potential

-Despite this, fonio still accounts for only a small proportion of the total niche grains imported into the EU.
-Grains such as quinoa, buckwheat and millet, and to a lesser extent teff and amaranth, are more commonly found in the EU market.
-Fonio is expected to follow a trajectory similar to the trajectory of quinoa and teff: in less than a decade, quinoa has become the specialty grain with the highest import value in the EU.
-This shows that promotion and awareness-raising among consumers can be a powerful tool for growth.
+Fonio still accounts for only a small proportion of the total niche grains imported into Europe.
+Grains such as quinoa, buckwheat and millet are more common on the European market: in less than a decade, quinoa has become the specialty grain from the developing world with the highest import value in Europe (figure 3).
+This shows that promotion and creating awareness among consumers can be a powerful tool for growth.
+Fonio has all the right properties to follow the same growth path as quinoa.
 But to get there, fonio sellers will have to overcome other challenges such as providing a steady supply of quality grain.

-*HS Code 10089000 (Cereals (excl. wheat and meslin, rye, barley, oats, maize, rice, grain sorghum, buckwheat, millet, canary seeds, fonio, quinoa and triticale)
+*Other niche cereals includes all cereals except for wheat and meslin, rye, barley, oats, maize, rice, grain sorghum, buckwheat, millet, canary seeds, fonio, quinoa and triticale (HS-code 100890)

 Tips: